BOOK

 Edited by Hanna Tervanotko and Saana Svärd

-We first got the idea to do something on gender at the 2016 CSTT annual meeting in Saariselkä, where, during the joint sessions, there was some discussion on gender both as an analytical category for research and as a factor in the scholarly community in general.
+Excerpt: We first got the idea to do something on gender at the 2016 CSTT annual meeting in Saariselkä, where, during the joint sessions, there was some discussion on gender both as an analytical category for research and as a factor in the scholarly community in general.
 The Centre of Excellence in Changes in Sacred Texts and Traditions (CSTT) is a large community and the research topics we operate with resonate only to a certain extent with those of our colleagues.
 Some of the most fruitful and engaging discussions within the entire group have been those that somehow address philosophy of research and involve everyone.
 Both aspects, research categories and community, are relevant for the CSTT.
 On the one hand, some researchers within the CSTT directly inquire about gender in antiquity.
 On the other hand, any research that deals with cultural objects left behind by ancient people is necessarily dealing with gender to some degree, as gender (just like social class) is generally a significant part of human societies.